 Exam FM Sample Questions, Free and Interactive

-Exam FM is fundamentally a calculator exam.
+Exam FM is a calculator exam at heart.
 The math is approachable.
-The real test is whether you can recognize the cash-flow structure in front of you within 30 seconds and execute the right BA-II Plus sequence in the next 90.
-The SOA's 456 published sample questions train exactly that recognition.
+What the test actually grades is whether you can spot the cash-flow structure in front of you inside 30 seconds and run the right BA-II Plus sequence in the next 90.
+The SOA's 456 published sample questions train precisely that recognition.

 FreeFellow reproduces all 456 inside an interactive practice surface.
-You select a choice, you get the worked solution alongside, your accuracy by topic feeds into the readiness score, and the adaptive engine re-surfaces the cash-flow patterns you keep tripping on.
+You pick a choice, the worked solution sits right next to it, your accuracy by topic feeds the readiness score, and the adaptive engine re-surfaces the cash-flow patterns you keep tripping on.
 Free, no signup to browse, no credit card.

 Start practicing Exam FM samples